Do you constantly struggle to get rid of fear and anxiety? You’re not alone!

 And some may not work for you at all.
 The key is to practice them one by one on a daily basis to see which ones will work best for you.

-If you apply these strategies and none of them work to get rid of fear and anxiety completely, kindly visit a therapist or mental health professional for better solutions.
+If you apply these techniques and none of them work to get rid of your anxious feelings, consider working with a licensed therapist or mental health professional for better solutions.